greg-d128/caretaker/README.md

 There are several issues with this code.
 Some (most probably) are fixable.

-1. Simple scripts for now, cannot handle injecting into an object.
-Actually, I think it can, I just messed up with the stack and need to retrieve it properly.
+1. This package may not install properly at this time.
+I am trying to resolve naming issues.

 2. It only modifies the code in memory, does not write it back out to the filesystem.

-3. There needs to be a system to figure out which model from ollama to run, there may be prompts specific to models.
-We want this to figure out what to do even a year later, when models may be different.
-Could it download a model for itself and then run it?
+3. This code is currently working with ollama only, although it allows for capture of other models and methods of execution (not fully implemented yet).
+Need to create a process of selecting a best model.

 4. Catching it at global exception hook means the program is already dead.
 Restarting execution (if the failure happened in a loop, etc), is tricky.
+Necromancer is a pure demonstration of what might be possible.
+Decorators are the future.

-5. A lot of the above can be handled by introducing a decorator (coming next).
-That will allow me to catch errors at a specific section of a code, store and retrieve different versions of related code from a database, catch, re-run and return code as if nothing happened, store things like specific prompts and intents.
-Kind of like an advanced error handler.
+5. Several different decorators are in the design / partial implemntation stages.
+No guarantee any of them work.